-We collate feedback throughout the year in various ways as well as conducting our monthly Customer Advisory Panel meetings.
+We collate feedback throughout the year in various ways as well as conducting our regular Customer Advisory Panel meetings.
 If you would like to provide feedback you can do so by:

 - Completing our Monthly NPS Survey after you have received services from Guide Dogs NSW/ACT.
 If you have not received this survey, you can call our Customer Service team to update your details to receive the survey.

 - Reach out to our Feedback Officer via email firstname.lastname@example.org call 0466306827